amussey/groupme-calendar-to-ics/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/amussey/groupme-calendar-to-ics)

-## Installing
+## Deploying

-When you set up this app, you'll be required to configure four environment variables:
+When you set up this app, you'll be required to configure five environment variables:

  * `GROUPME_GROUP_ID` - The ID for the GroupMe group.
 This can be found on the webapp (https://web.groupme.com) under the Settings option for your group.
  * `GROUPME_API_KEY` - A [GroupMe Developer Access Token](https://dev.groupme.com/docs/v3) for a user in the GroupMe group.